sillycony/USB-keyboard-to-OMEGA-converter/README.md

 - Fixed 'Esc' key code on QWERTY (US) keyboard.
 - Addition of support management for *TWO SIMULTANEOUS KEYS* pressed for both keyboards (FR) & (US).

+## IMPORTANT UPDATE 2023-03-31.

+- fixed a potential metastability issue on column outputs to the MSX machine.

 ## sillycony@mailo.com